epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 Find the world cell with the most check ins for each user<br>
 Compute the home location by averaging the positions of all checkins inside the cell<br>

-Compute a “social score” for each Point of Interest:<br>
+Compute a “venue social score” for each Point of Interest:<br>
-Assign manually a social score (0 to 2 ) for each POI (=shop, restaurant, bar or other public places and stores):<br>
-Social score 0: The POI does not encourage social interactions, like a post office<br>
-Social score1: Social interactions and new meetings can occur in those POIs, like a restaurant<br>
-Social score 2: The POI is a social meeting place where there is a lot of social interaction, like a bar or a club<br>
+Either by manually assigning a score (0, 1 or 2 ) for each venue (eg. shop, bar, post office...) according to the level of social interaction in said venue.<br>
-Automatically compute social scores based on mystic factors analysing the dataset<br>
+Or by computing the social scores based on factors such as popularity, average time of check-ins, frequency of visits, etc.<br>

-Determine the type of user (Traveler or not):<br>
+Determine two clusters of users: frequent travelers or not:<br>
-Depending on the number of checkins aboard, we either:<br>
-Compute and interpret the ratio aboard_checkins/local_checkins, by comparing it to a threshold<br>
+Depending on the number of checkins aboard, we either compute and interpret the ratio of abroad_checkins/local_checkins, the ratio of abroad_checkins/total_checkins or simply the number of abroad_checkins.<br>
-Or simply use a threshold on the number of aboard checkins instead of the ratio<br>
-Users are thus grouped into “Travelers” and “Locals”<br>

-Categorise users (into 4-6 groups)  according to the type of mobility (social-motivated or not) and the type of user (Travelers or not) <br>
+Categorise the users within the two clusters according to their type of mobility (social-motivated or not). <br>
-For each type of user (“Travelers” and “Locals”):<br>
-Compute a social score for users’ mobility:<br>
- Either with the average social score of its visited POIs<br>
+We will compute a "user social score" according to their habits, for example we would use the average social score of their visited venues.<br>
+Other alternatives that will consider and compare are the follwing:
+* Use the ratio of max "venue social scores" and total checkins: user_score = sum(venue_score==2)/(total_checkins)<br>
-Or by comparing the number of POIs with the maximum social score (2) to a threshold<br>
+* Use the value of the most frequent social score<br>
-Or with by comparing the ratio  score_2_POIs/score_0&1_POIs with a threshold<br>
+* Compare the ratio of max "venue social scores" and other "venue social scores": user_score = sum(venue_score==2)/sum(venue_score==0 or 1)<br>
-Group each type of user into 2 or 3 social categories<br>
+This will allow us to group each user into social categories<br>
-At the end we have 4 to 6 categories of user<br>

-By using the snapshots of old and new friendships, we train a model in order to predict the dynamics of friendships.<br>
+By using the snapshots of old and new friendships, we train a model in order to predict the dynamics of friendships, considering the traveler or not clusters as well as their social score.
+Finally, we will use cross validation to improve our predication accuracy.<br>
-We use K-fold methods to increase accuracy<br>

 **6. Proposed timeline**